Aliona83/project_j/README.md

    * Add New Products: Superusers can add new products to the system, specifying their details.

   * Customer Interaction
-  View Customer Contact Us Forms: Superusers can access and view contact us forms submitted by customers.
+  View Customer Contact Us Forms: Superusers can access and view Contact Us forms submitted by customers.

   * View Customer Order History: Superusers can view the order history of all users, including order details and statuses.